-Delegate Todd Gilbert represents the 15th district in the Virginia House of Delegates; it includes all of Page and Shenandoah Counties and portions of Warren and Rockingham Counties.
+Todd Gilbert is the Speaker of the Virginia House of Delegates.
+He represents the 15th district in the Virginia House of Delegates; it includes all of Page and Shenandoah Counties and portions of Warren and Rockingham Counties.

 He was first elected to the House in 2005.
-In 2018, Delegate Gilbert was elected Republican Leader of the House of Delegates.
-Delegate Gilbert is a member of the the Rules and Agriculture, Chesapeake, and Natural Resources, and Finance committees.
+In 2018, Delegate Gilbert was elected Republican Leader of the House of Delegates, and in 2022 was elected speaker by his colleagues.

 Both the Virginia Association of Chiefs of Police and the Virginia State Police Association have honored Gilbert with their “Legislator of the Year” Award.
 The American Conservative Union also named him a “Defender of Liberty” for his 100% conservative voting record during the legislative session.

 Finally, in 2017, Gilbert was named a “Legislator of the Year” by the Virginia Chamber of Commerce for his years of work as a pro-business leader.

 Prior to his election to the House of Delegates, Speaker Gilbert was a full-time prosecutor.
 His first job was with the Office of the Commonwealth’s Attorney for the City of Lynchburg, where he was a member of the Violent Crime Prosecution Team.

 In 1999, he was fortunate to be able to return home and work in the Office of the Commonwealth’s Attorney for Shenandoah County for six years where he was lead prosecutor in a number of major cases.
 After his election to the House, Gilbert worked for several years as a prosecutor in both the Warren County and Frederick County Commonwealth’s Attorneys Offices.